hack-earth/swift-earth/README.md

      auto-completing a chunk of code that uses them.
    * Writing a rough semblance of some code, selecting it, and auto-completing it into real code.

-2. Code suggestions.
-Given an existing source file (presumably in an editor), suggest improvements.
+2. Code suggestions: given an existing source file (presumably in an editor), suggest improvements.

+3. Relevant documentation: given the current cursor or selection, show documentation of identifiers that would likely be used at that point in the code.

 ## General Ideas